vdvcoder/nvidia-fan-control/README.md

 A lightweight Linux utility for monitoring GPU temperatures and dynamically controlling NVIDIA GPU fan speeds using NVML.

 ## Requirements
-- NVIDIA GPUs with NVML support.
+- NVIDIA GPUs with NVML support
 - NVIDIA drivers 520 or higher

 ## Build